warren-falkonry/api-uploader/README.md

 ## Requirements
 * Python 2 or 3
 * requests module (e.g. `pip install requests`)
-* Only tested on Linux (but "theoretically" should work with Python on Windows...)
+* Only tested on Linux/MacOS (but "theoretically" should work with Python on Windows...)

 ## Basic Usage
 ### Configure `config.json` in the `config` folder